Alig1493/favorite-things/technical_questions/answers.md

 This project was done over the span of two weekends, most of which were spent for study purposes of mostly the vue.js library.

+(P.S: the metadata portion shows us the key value pairs we can store in our database.
+In order to save the metadata values we have to enter both the key and value pairs otherwise the data types with a single missing key or value pair will not be saved.
+Data types currently being saved in our meta data are: `text`, `date` and `integer` types.)

 Some of the things that I'd have liked to do better if I had more time are:
 1. For front end: